AurickBR/Decide_Your_Own_Path/tools/README.md

 ## Regenerating

-    python3 tools/build_spells.py        # rebuilds const SPELLS=[…]
+    python3 tools/build_spells.py        # rebuilds const SPELLS=[…] in the character builder python3 tools/build_conditions.py    # rebuilds const CONDITIONS=[…] in BOTH tools

-    python3 tools/build_conditions.py    # rebuilds const CONDITIONS=[…]
+`build_spells.py` defaults to `tools/srd-spells.md` and `../character-builder-2.html`.

-Each defaults to its vendored source and `../character-builder-2.html`; both paths can be passed as arguments.
+`build_conditions.py` defaults to `tools/srd-rules-glossary.md` and both HTML tools; pass a glossary path followed by any number of target files to override.
 Both are **idempotent** — they strip and rebuild the generated data, so re-running is safe and produces byte-identical output.
 Each touches **only** its own array; the CSS and render code around them are ordinary source and are left alone, so the UI survives a rebuild.